From

 head the following day.
 Even synthetic flowers mysteriously vanished from our

-Qahtan” where I spent a better half of my whole existence.
+book that I bought and treasure with care because it covered most of “Tihama Qahtan” where I spent the better half of my whole existence.
 Most of the tribal

-heartland of Tihama Qahtan named after the first settler of these mountains.
+I used to drive precariously for four to six hours through one of Earth’s most rugged mountainous terrains to reach the heartland of Tihama Qahtan, named after the first settler of these mountains.
 It

 One hundred kilometers east of